HearseDev/logos-format/README.md

 - You need to have the logos extension by aarnav installed

-- install External formatters from the marketplace https://marketplace.visualstudio.com/items?itemName=SteefH.external-formatters
+- Install External formatters from the marketplace https://marketplace.visualstudio.com/items?itemName=SteefH.external-formatters

 - Add this code to your settings.json